1whohears/JourneyMapRadar/README.md

 Players on the same team automatically share radar pings.

 You can modify the range and stealth values for each plane in the config file. (**/config/configjmradar.cfg)
+### Beyond Player Render Distance Missiles
+You can now use the `/radar shoot` to launch a guided missile from your plane at an enemy outside your render distance.
+The missiles will load new chunks around them until they reach their target or die if your radar looses track of them.

+Be warned that this feature is new and I'm assuming there are a lot of unforeseen issues.
 ### API
 Register an entity with ApiRadarEntity.instance.addRadar(id, range, radarRate, targetType, radarEntity, playerEntity, infoRange) to have an entity send radar data to registered players.
 Every radar must have a unique string id.